 2. Create your own study space

-If you’re studying away from campus, you’ll need to find a proper place to get stuck in to your work.
+We’re probably all a little more expert at working from home than we were this time last year, but remember it’s important to find a dedicated space to get stuck in to your work.
 Whether you are returning back to your old bedroom or prefer spending time working on your kitchen table – make sure you have a proper desk or a quiet place where you won’t be disturbed.

 3. Ask your friends and family for help

 If you need an extra set of eyes to proofread your assignment or to test you on certain questions, asking your friends or family for help is a great use of time – and it means you can spend some time with them too!
-You never know, they may even learn a thing or two from your work – or you may get some great ideas to explore in your assignments!
+You never know, they may even learn a thing or two from your work – or you may get some great ideas to explore!